rinttansley/MurderProject/README.md

 # MurderProject - This project is still currently in progress
 ### General Important notes: creating a GitHub is also its own work in progress
 ### While I do view myself as somewhat proficient in terms of navigating SQL, I fully believe there is still a wealth of opportunity for me to explore within SQL, particularly with Subqueries and answering interview style questions which will be an additional branch to this project repository.
+### It is also important to note that while DBA is a topic I am passionate about and would love to explore more of, the roles I am currently pursuing are ones where I would hold more scope over retrieving data versus setting up the skeleton.

 ## Project Summary